 Sen also confessed to money laundering as he had sent money to Dubai, South Africa, and Singapore for his purpose.
 TMC politicians included MP Kunal Ghosh, MP Srinjoy Bose, Transport Minister Madan Mitra who drew salaries as employees of the group.
 They also publicly encouraged people to invest their savings with it.

 Soon Mamata Banerjee too found herself in hot water as Sudipto Sen had reportedly spent US$260,000 to buy paintings made by her.
-Post this the government had issued a notification that are issued a notification that public libraries should buy and display Saradha Group newspapers.
+Post this the government had issued a notification that public libraries should buy and display Saradha Group newspapers.
 Other beneficiaries also included politicians outside West Bengal like Himanta Biswa Sarma, the Health and Education Minister of Assam.

 Saradha Scam Part 4: The Political Coverup?